Cache Creek Wilderness Run

 Shuttle Directions

-To access all runs on Cache Creek, take I-5 to Vacaville, then I-505 north, or if coming from the north, I-5 to Dunnigan, then I-505 south.
-(Boaters arriving directly from the west can take either highway 16 or 20.)
+To access all runs on Cache Creek, take I-80 to Vacaville, then I-505 north, or if coming from the north, I-5 to Dunnigan, then I-505 south.
+Boaters arriving from the west can take highway 20 to 16.
 About 11 miles after crossing Putah Creek, take the Woodland-Esparto exit and turn west onto highway 16.
-Stay on this bendy road thru Esparto, past the Brooks casino, a long ways to Guinda, then to the small town of Rumsey.
+Stay on this bendy road thru Esparto, past the Brooks casino, a ways to Guinda, then to the small town of Rumsey.

 To reach take-out, continue upstream 6 miles on highway 16 to Yolo County Park.
-Shortly upstream of the main park entrance are several turn-out areas with plenty of parking, free in recent years, and good access down to the creek.
+Shortly upstream of the main park entrance are several turn-out areas with plenty of parking, and good access down to the creek.
 Parking at the Bear Creek confluence is tight, and access is poor except for outfitters, who have a key to the locked gate.

 To reach put-in, continue 7 miles upstream along Bear Creek on highway 16 to its junction with highway 20.
 Turn left (west) and drive 13 miles to a bridge over the north fork of Cache Creek.
 Turn left on a dirt road.
 A fine BLM river access area is a short distance downstream.

-In winter and spring, it is easy to find a campsite at the Yolo County campground, and fees are reasonable.
-If you want to finish in one day, camping there allows you to get an early start.
+Before Memorial Day, it is easy to find a site at Yolo County's Cache Creek Regional Park campground, which is quite nice, with reasonable fees and available hot showers.
+If you want to finish in one day, camping helps you get an early start.

 Creeks Navigation